vluz/fuse-posix/README.md

 ---

-All my changes are Public Domain or CC0 do as you see fit with them.
+All my changes are Public Domain or CC0, do as you see fit witout any restrictions.

 **Please note the original code License is:**